becks-tech/etch-a-sketch/README.md

 Welcome to my Etch-A-Sketch!

 ## To use
+1 Pick a color
-Simply use the cursor to draw annything you like.
-There are also buttons for you to choose which color you want to draw with.
+2 Use the cursor to draw annything you like
+3 Have fun!